 There's a problem with...

-It is important to note that you are the only person seeing your cached username listed this way.
-Eventually, your old username will be completely cleared out of our system.
-If you would like the old username to disappear immediately, however, you can uninstall and reinstall the application to clear your cache.
+Keep in mind that you're the only person seeing your old, cached username.
+Eventually, your old username will be cleared out of our system.
+If you'd like the old username to disappear immediately, you can uninstall and reinstall the app to clear your cache.

 Getting someone else's push notifications usually happens when you let someone else log into their Instagram account on your phone.
 To stop the notifications from appearing on your phone, ask the other person to log into Instagram on another phone.